CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/In-Service-System-Upgrade-ISSU.md

    When you restart the switch in warm mode, BGP only performs a graceful restart if the BGP graceful restart option is set to `full`.
 To set BGP graceful restart to full, run the `nv set router bgp graceful-restart mode full` command, then apply the configuration with `nv config apply`.
 For more information about BGP graceful restart, refer to {{<link url="Optional-BGP-Configuration/#graceful-bgp-restart" text="Optional BGP Configuration">}}.

+   In an eBGP multihop configuration, you must set the {{<link url="Optional-BGP-Configuration/#restart-timers" text="BGP graceful restart timer">}} to 180 seconds or more.

 {{%notice note%}}
 Cumulus Linux supports:
 - Fast mode for all protocols.